The Red Lion at Hellidon, Northamptonshire

 Did you Know?

-There were several vineyards in the area; one of these was the Windmill Vineyard, with the vines planted around the windmill, the building which can be seen with a silver cap overlooking the village and pub!
-The windmill, a grade two listed building, was built in the late 18th or early 19th century but by 1973 it had become derelict before being used by the vineyard.
+At one time there were several vineyards in the locality; one of these was the Windmill Vineyard, with the vines planted around the old silver topped windmill, which can be seen overlooking the village and pub!
+The windmill, a grade two listed building, was built in the late 18th or early 19th century but by 1973 it had become derelict before being used by the former vineyard.
+I am not sure what it is used for today!

-Three major rivers have their sources nearby: the Leam which rises from Leam House on the eastern edge of the village before flowing into Warwickshire to join the Avon & Bristol Channel, the Cherwell going on to the Thames Estuary and the Nene, the counties finest flowing into The Wash.
+Three major rivers have their sources nearby to Hellidon: the Leam which rises from Leam House on the eastern edge of the village before flowing into Warwickshire to join the Avon & Bristol Channel, the Cherwell going on to the Thames Estuary & the Nene, the counties finest flowing into The Wash.

 Hellidon used to be the centre of an ironstone quarrying industry until the 1950s and an industrial railway operated in the area, which conveyed ironstone to the Great Central line at Charwelton which surprisingly had a railway station!